Unpopular-GitHuber123/Better-oil/README.md

 This is a mod for the game Sandboxels, which adds gasoline, kerosene, diesel, parrafin, bitumen, naphtha, and much much more!
-It is currently in the demo, and only has 8 products of crude oil plus their states.
+It is currently a demo, and only has a few products.